AbbasAlameer/easyDifferentialGeneCoexpression/README.md

 ## Installation
-easyDifferentialGeneCoexpression can be used on any Linux, macOS, or Windows machines.
+easyDifferentialGeneCoexpressionWrapper can be used on any Linux, macOS, or Windows machines.
 On the Windows operating system you will need to install the Windows Subsystem for Linux (WSL) compatibility layer (<a href="https://docs.microsoft.com/en-us/windows/wsl/install" target="_blank" rel="noopener noreferrer">quick installation instructions</a>).
-Once WSL is launched, the user can follow the geoCancerDiagnosticDatasetsRetriever installation instructions described below.
+Once WSL is launched, the user can follow the easyDifferentialGeneCoexpressionWrapper installation instructions described below.

 To run the program, you need to have the following programs installed on your computer:

 <p><ul><li><b>Perl</b> (version 5.8.0 or later)</li></ul></p>
 <p><ul><li><b>cURL</b> (version 7.68.0 or later)</li></ul></p>
 <p><ul><li><b>R programming language</b> (version 4 or later)</li></ul></p>
 By default, Perl is installed on all Linux or macOS operating systems.
 Likewise, cURL is installed on all macOS versions. cURL/R may not be installed on Linux/macOS.
-They would need to be manually installed through your operating system's software centres. cURL will be installed automatically on Linux Ubuntu by easyDifferentialGeneCoexpression.
+They would need to be manually installed through your operating system's software centres. cURL will be installed automatically on Linux Ubuntu by easyDifferentialGeneCoexpressionWrapper.
 <p></p>

 <b>Manual install:</b>